Election Rules Debate and HR1

 Arguments Against H.R.1

 - House Minority Leader Kevin McCarthy in a statement charges that in passing H.R.1, House Democrats “want the government to interfere in our free and fair elections.”
-McCarthy writes that H.R.1 “would weaken the security of our elections and make it harder to protect against voter ”
+McCarthy writes that H.R.1 “would weaken the security of our elections and make it harder to protect against voter fraud.”

 - In January, Senate Majority Leader Mitch McConnell wrote an op-ed in the Washington Post responding to an early version of the bill, calling H.R.1 the “Democrat Politician Protection Act,” and “a sprawling proposal to grow the federal government’s power over Americans’ political speech and elections.”
 McConnell charges that H.R.1 would “make it harder for states to fix inaccurate data in their voter rolls.”
 Regarding the bill’s regulations around disclosure of campaign-related disbursements by corporations and labor organizations, writes that it would be “giving Washington a clearer view of whom to intimidate and leaving citizens more vulnerable to public harassment over private views.”